WHO WE ARE

 8. AIR TRAVEL, SCHEDULE RECONFIRMATION, CHECK-IN

-BOOST Journeys also does not recommend arranging nonrefundable air until your trip is a confirmed departure.
+BOOST Journeys recommends waiting until your journey is confirmed before arranging nonrefundable air.
 BOOST Journeys is not liable or responsible for any arrangements made independently of BOOST Journeys.
 BOOST Journeys assumes no responsibility for costs or fees you incur for independent arrangements not booked through BOOST Journeys, inclusive of, but not limited to, airline, hotel, excursion, and travel protection related charges.
 If you make your own flight arrangements, BOOST Journeys is not responsible for any loss resulting from cancellation or changes in international gateways, itineraries, or travel dates, and cannot assist you with any schedule changes or delays related to air reservations you have made on your own arrangement.
 Failure to use a reservation may result in automatic cancellation of all continuing and return flights, as well as forfeiture of airfares.
 BOOST Journeys cannot be responsible for penalties assessed by air carriers that may result due to operational and/or itinerary changes.
 Your air ticket constitutes the sole contract between you and the airline.
 Please note that airfares are subject to change before ticketing.
-Certain departure taxes must be paid in cash only, and may vary in price.
+Certain departure taxes must be paid in cash only and may vary in price.
 Airline e-tickets expire a year from issue date unless carrier fare rules in passenger’s itinerary fare provide otherwise.
 Due to enhanced security, it is strongly recommended that you check in a minimum of 2 hours prior to scheduled departure for domestic flights and 3 hours prior to scheduled departure time for international flights.
 Reconfirm flight times at least 24 hours prior to scheduled departure time for domestic flights, and 72 hours prior for international flights.

 9. RIGHT TO CORRECT ERRORS/OFFERS SUBJECT TO AVAILABILITY